betterangels/buoy/README.markdown

 ## Code

 The easiest way to get started contributing code is to use the [Varying Vagrant Vagrants](https://github.com/Varying-Vagrant-Vagrants/VVV) ("VVV") project to make a local WordPress development environment.
-Then [fork Buoy project on GitHub](https://github.com/meitar/better-angels/fork) and `git clone` your fork into your VVV's `wordpress-default/wp-content/plugins/` directory.
+Then [fork the Buoy project on GitHub](https://github.com/meitar/better-angels/fork) and `git clone` your fork into your VVV's `wordpress-default/wp-content/plugins/` directory.
+See our wiki for a step-by-step guide to [setting up a development environment](http://github.com/meitar/better-angels/wiki/Setting-up-a-development-environment).

 Patches and pull requests are very welcome!